 Live Animals & Pets

-It is a requirement that all live animals meet specific permit requirements issued by the Veterinary Services Division of the Ministry of Agriculture & Rural Development.
+It is a requirement that all live animals meet specific permit requirements issued by the Veterinary Services Division of the Ministry of Agriculture, Food, Fisheries & Water Resource Management.

 All cats and dogs must be quarantined in the United Kingdom for a period of six (6) months except from the following countries: